 This stalwart museum in the heart of Amsterdam has digitised images of almost 700,000 works of art for your online browsing enjoyment.
-They are also hosting live virtual tours and their curators have been sharing short videos from home with stories about their favourite works of art.
-Their free app is a treasure trove of multimedia tours and you can also channel your own inner artist with their RijksCreative youtube channel that walks you through how to use the techniques of the great masters in a series of follow-along videos.
+It's also hosting live virtual tours and curators have been sharing short videos from home with stories about their favourite works of art.
+The museum's free app is a treasure trove of multimedia tours and you can also channel your own inner artist with their RijksCreative YouTube series that walks you through how to use the techniques of the great masters in follow-along videos.

 Van Gogh Museum

 There’s an excellent collection of art and activities available on the Van Gogh Museum website.
 From the Google Street View virtual experience of the museum to homeschooling lessons about art and printable colouring pages for kids, there are resources aplenty to teach you about the life and times of this brilliant artist, while keeping you thoroughly entertained along the way.

 Take a virtual step inside the Secret Annex where Anne Frank and her family lived in hiding for more than two years during World War II.
 You can look around eight different areas of the annex, including the revolving bookcase that hid the entrance to their living space and Anne’s bedroom, where she wrote in her diary.
 There’s also an Oculus VR tour that takes about 25 minutes and can be downloaded for free from the Oculus Store.

 Amsterdam’s popular photography museum FOAM has produced a digital archive of its yearly exhibition Foam Talent 2020, where you can discover the up-and-coming international artists who are shaping the future of photography.
 Surrounding this exhibition, they have also produced a wealth of podcasts, talks, and artist interviews for you to explore.
 Keep an eye on their Instagram page for live streams of curators tours, artist Q&As and more: @foam_amsterdam.